qiarhadempta/CryptoHack-Write-Up/RSA/RSA-Signatures/explanation.md

    H(m)' = S^e mod n
    ```
 4. If H(m) = H(m)', the signature is VALID.
 The message is proven to be authentic and completely unchanged.

+For the solution of the challenge above, check the python script [here](https://github.com/qiarhadempta/CryptoHack-Write-Up/blob/main/RSA/RSA-Signatures/solver.py)